ferretbreeder/arma-3-server-mod-util/README.md

 least, with a Linux binary coming afterwards hopefully (if I can learn how to compile a Linux binary, that is).
 My rough idea for the code makes me think it will be cross-platform by nature, but we'll see if that actually ends up happening.

+My current plan is for the .env file to be populated with the both the local and remote mod directory file paths and for the mods themselves to be read from a CSV file.
+Once those are configured, the user should have to just run the program.

 ## Planned features
 At its core, this is a pretty simple project trying to solve a pretty simple problem, so the feature set will likely stay pretty small.
 But who knows what the future holds!
 For now, this is what I'm going for: